meilisearch/documentation/create/how_to/qovery.md

 - Select your Github or Gitlab repository where Qovery will save your configuration files (Qovery uses Git as the source of truth).
 - Click on "deploy".

-Congrats 🔥 - Your Meilisearch instance is deployed and ready to be used 🎉
+Congrats 🔥 - Your MeiliSearch instance is deployed and ready to be used 🎉